koajs/koa/docs/migration.md

 A regular function that returns a promise works too!

 The signature has changed to pass `Context` via an explicit parameter, `ctx` above, instead of via `this`.
-The context passing change makes koa more compatible with es6 arrow functions, which capture `this`.
+The context passing change makes Koa more compatible with es6 arrow functions, which capture `this`.

 ## Using v1.x Middleware in v2.x